-Free State (province) Travel Guide
+Free State (province) Region

 Free State centers on Bloemfontein's museums and judicial buildings, and outdoor attractions like Golden Gate Highlands National Park for sandstone cliffs, grassland hiking and Basotho cultural visits.

-Why Visit Free State (province) #
+Why Visit Free State (province)#

 Hike and drive through Golden Gate Highlands National Park for ochre sandstone cliffs, short loop trails and photogenic vistas along the Oliviershoek Pass.
 The park’s rock art sites and quieter trails feel intimate compared with South Africa’s larger parks; spring brings wildflowers and lambing season for local sheep farms.